MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/install-configure-rms-connector.md

 ## Installing the RMS connector administration tool on administrative computers
 You can run the RMS connector administration tool from a computer that does not have the RMS connector installed, if that computer meets the following requirements:

--   A physical or virtual computer running Windows Server 2012 or Windows Server 2012 R2 (all editions), Windows Server 2008 R2 or Windows Server 2008 R2 Service Pack 1 (all editions), Windows 8.1, Windows 8, or Windows 7.
+-   A physical or virtual computer running Windows Server 2012 or Windows Server 2012 R2 (all editions), Windows 8.1, Windows 8.

 -   At least 1 GB of RAM.